7sDream/amiya/README.md

 [![Badge with github icon][github-badge-img]][github-home] [![Badge with document icon][doc-badge-img]][doc-home]

-Amiya is a experimental middleware-based minimalism async HTTP server framework built up on the [`smol`] async runtime.
+Amiya is a experimental middleware-based minimalism async HTTP server framework, built up on [`smol-rs`] related asynchronous components.

-I, a newbie to Rust's async world, start to write Amiya as a personal study project to learn async related concept and practice.

 It's currently still working in progress and in a very early alpha stage.

-API design may changes every day, **DO NOT** use it in any condition except for test or study!
+API design may changes, **DO NOT** use it in any condition except for test or study!

 ## Goal